rabbitmq/rabbitmq-website/site/upgrade.md

 Upgrading to a new minor or patch version of Erlang usually can be done using a rolling upgrade.

+##### <a id="rolling-upgrades-restarting-nodes" class="anchor" /> [Restarting nodes](#rolling-upgrades-restarting-nodes)

+It is important to let the node being upgraded to fully start and sync all data from its peers before proceeding to upgrade the next one.
+You can check for that on the management UI.
+Confirm that:

+* the node is fully started from the overview page;
+* queues are synchronized from the queues list.

+During a rolling upgrade connections and queues will be rebalanced.
+This will put more load on the broker.
+This can impact performance and stability of the cluster.
+It's not recommended to perform rolling upgrades under high load.

 #### <a id="full-stop-upgrades" class="anchor" /> [Full-Stop Upgrades](#full-stop-upgrades)